Lorickh/NUMA_autotest/README.md

 # NUMA Performance Test Framework

-This repository provides an industrial-grade Bash script (`numa_test.sh`) to automate NUMA policy benchmarking on Linux systems.
+This repository provides an Bash script (`numa_test.sh`) to automate NUMA policy benchmarking on Linux systems.
 The script iterates over CPU binding, memory binding, and interleaving configurations, runs real-world workloads under each policy, and captures comprehensive logs for post-analysis.

 ---